The Gather Lit Mag

-Gather publishes four poems/month on our Instagram @gatherpoets.
+Gather publishes four poems/month on our Instagram @gatherpoets and on Substack.
 Two from our Community, and two from our general submissions.

 General Submissions